Join Here | Log In

 Sleep duration and the DEC2 / BHLHE41 gene mutation

 I always find the outliers interesting: The people with genetic variants that cause a deviation from the norm, such as centenarians with longevity variants.
+For optimal health, most people require approximately 8 hours of sleep.

 We are all unique, and one-size-fits-all advice doesn’t always apply.
 One example of this is the idea that everyone needs 8 hours of sleep a night.

-While most of us do best with around 8 hours of sleep, a genetic mutation in the DEC2 gene that causes some people to be perfectly fine with about 1.5 hours less sleep each night.
+While most of us do best with around 8 hours of sleep, a genetic mutation in the DEC2 gene causes some people to be perfectly fine with about 1.5 hours less sleep each night.

 This means that people with the mutation average 6 to 6.5 hours of sleep.
 And the kicker is that there are no known negative effects from this!